← Back to blog

 API Keys (Server-to-Server)

 For REST API integrations, Kopra uses API keys passed via the X-API-Key header.
-Keys are generated with 24 bytes of cryptographic randomness and prefixed with kp_live_ for easy identification.
-Only the SHA-256 hash is stored in the database.
+Keys are generated with cryptographic randomness.
+Only a one-way hash is stored in the database.
 The raw key is shown once at creation and never stored or logged.
+This means that even a full database breach does not expose usable API keys.

 3. Token Security